 And some optional ingredients to take your rendang up a notch!

-- Candlenuts/kemiri: Makes for a creamier texture in this jackfruit rendang
+- Candlenuts/kemiri: Makes for a creamier texture

-- Kaffir lime leaves: For that extra fragrance that makes your mouth water🤤
+- Kaffir lime leaves: For that extra fragrance

-- Bay leaves: As Taste of Home puts it, bay leaves add a “slightly sweet, sort of tea-like note” to your dish which rounds up the flavor from all the spices in this vegan jackfruit rendang
+- Bay leaves: As Taste of Home puts it, bay leaves add a “slightly sweet, sort of tea-like note” to your dish which rounds up the flavor from all the spices

-- Tamarind paste: Some acidity to freshen up the dish!✨
+- Tamarind paste: Some acidity to freshen up the dish!

 How to Make Vegan Rendang

-First, we’ll make the spice paste
+First, we’ll make the rendang paste

 2. Blend: Despite the many ingredients required which could be a little bit intimidating, this is the only ‘real’ step in making your spice paste!
 So blend them all up together!